 All this the American Evangelical church is lacking.

 There is no reliance on the Church for support and understanding of Scripture because there is no foundational, unified Church.
 There are several thousand independent splinter groups, but no Church.
-Much less is there a trust and understanding of the Church historic with her great councils and saints.
-The average Evangelical is cut-adrift from the historic Church and made to discover all the ancient heresies anew, Arianism not the least of which, and decide for themselves which way is up.
+Much less is there trust and understanding of the Church historic with her great councils and saints.
+The average Evangelical is cut adrift from the historic Church and made to discover all the ancient heresies anew, Arianism, not the least of which, and decide for themselves which way is up.
 No individual believer should be taxed with this.
 At what point is the individual free to simply trust the faith?

 The big deal is this: